trubrics/trubrics-sdk/docs/index.md

 3. Saving a .json of all validations locally using a `TrubricsContext` object --8<-- "docs/snippets/save_trubric.md"

-## Run a trubric from the command line
+## Run a trubric
-To run a trubric in a CI/CD pipeline or in a continuous training pipeline for auto-validation of your model:
+Run the locally saved trubric .json with:
 --8<-- "docs/snippets/trubrics_cli.md"

 :::examples.trubrics_config

 ## Build a python app to collect model feedback